roskart/dropwizard-jaxws/README.md

 * **WsdlFirstService**: WSDL first development example.
 WSDL is stored in `resources/META-INF/WsdlFirstService.wsdl`.
-Code is generated using `cxf-codegen-plugin` which is configured in `pom.xml`. `WsdlFirstServiceImpl` contains service implementation. `WsdlFirstServiceHandler` contains server-side JAX-WS handler.
+Code is generated using `cxf-codegen-plugin` which is configured in `pom.xml`. `WsdlFirstServiceImpl` contains service implementation with blocking and non-blocking methods. `WsdlFirstServiceHandler` contains server-side JAX-WS handler.

 * **HibernateExampleService**: `dropwizard-hibernate` example. `HibernateExampleService` implements the service.
 `@UnitOfWork` annotations are used for defining transactional boundaries. `@Valid` annotation is used for parameter